Brooklyn Children's Museum

 The Brooklyn Children's Museum is a children's museum in the Crown Heights neighborhood of Brooklyn in New York City.
-Founded in 1899, it is the first children's museum in the United States – and according to some, the first one worldwide.
+Founded in 1899, it is the first children's museum in the United States and, according to Time magazine, the world's oldest such museum.
 It is unusual in its location in what is predominantly a residential area.
 Housed in a multi-level underground gallery, the museum underwent an expansion and renovation to double its space, reopened on September 20, 2008, and became the first green museum in New York City.

 Exhibits

 The museum's collection and exhibitions reflect its long history as well as the changes in children's educational needs over time and the changing environment.
 Its original focus was the presentation of natural science to children raised in an urban environment, but following World War II, technology and cultural awareness became more important.
 The underground gallery in which the museum was located following a 1975 move provided the ideal location for arranging evolving exhibits.
 The museum was not intended to solely attract the interest of a young audience, but rather to engage their minds from a young age.
 Children contribute extensively in the planning of museum exhibits, and have done so for a significant part of its history.